It all started when...

 Ms. Bassey shared her life for 30 years with famous playwright and screenwriter Luther Davis until his death in 2008.

 Today, Ms. Bassey is engaged to George Bamford, a Law & Order alum and fellow actor.
-Each are working on their theater projects: a play Bamford wrote and a nightclub act for Bassey she’s planning for Feinstein’s 54 Below.
+Each are working on their own theater projects: a play Bamford wrote and a nightclub act that Bassey is planning for Feinstein’s 54 Below.